msh9/codinginthetrenches.com/content/post/2015-01-04-repository-pattern-overuse-the-double-repository-with-microsoft-entity-framework-and-other-orms.md

 A slightly less legitimate reason for applying the repository pattern over an ORM would be in order to (attempt to) make it easy to switch ORMs or data storage systems.
 Conceptually this seems like a good idea, but often the data model for the application is stored in one of these systems making it difficult to switch systems.

-Unfortunately on applications that I have worked on, it appears that the applications’ ORMs were wrapped in a set of repositories because it seemed like a “good thing to do” ™.
+Unfortunately on applications that I have worked on, it appears that the applications' ORMs were wrapped in a set of repositories because it seemed like a "good thing to do" ™.
 The result of this wrapping often yields an application that looks likes the following:

 [<img class="alignnone wp-image-317" src="//codinginthetrenches.com/wp-content/uploads/2015/01/ORM-Repository-Diagram-300x71.png" alt="ORM Repository Diagram" width="400" height="94" srcset="https://codinginthetrenches.com/wp-content/uploads/2015/01/ORM-Repository-Diagram-300x71.png 300w, https://codinginthetrenches.com/wp-content/uploads/2015/01/ORM-Repository-Diagram.png 631w" sizes="(max-width: 400px) 100vw, 400px" />][4]

-I’ve never been fond of this design because it promotes creating access classes with single line methods.
+I've never been fond of this design because it promotes creating access classes with single line methods.

 <pre>// Java / C# pseudocode
 public class MyDomainTypeVeneerRepository {